chawuciren11/PyCIL_mrfa_added/docs/source/index.rst

    Methods Reproduced
    Reproduced Results
    How To Use
-   Awesome Papers
+   Awesome Papers Using PyCIL
-   Explanation Of Main Code
+   Explanation Of Main Codes
    Explanation Of Some Methods
-   License
-   Acknowledgments
+   Lisense
+   Acknowledgements
    Contact
+   Star History

 .. figure:: ./resources/logo.png